-Recipes for sangria abound, but including strawberry jam in the mix adds viscosity and extra depth of flavor to this strawberry sangria.
+Recipes for sangria abound, like this rosé sangria or this ruby sangria, but including strawberry jam in the mix adds viscosity and extra depth of flavor to this strawberry sangria.
 Macerating fresh strawberries in red wine is an old Italian trick that I borrowed for this recipe, and it works wonders.
 To accentuate the berry flavor even more, I added a little Marsala in addition to the brandy.
-Fewer drinks could be more tempting—or better suited to a crowd—on a warm night.
-Think of this as summer’s answer to Swedish glogg.–Rachel Saunders
+Fewer drinks could be more tempting—or better suited to a crowd—on a warm night.–Rachel Saunders

 - 1 orange, seeded and thinly sliced crosswise into rounds

 - 1 lemon, seeded and thinly sliced crosswise into rounds